marklauter/sql-parser/README.md

 ## Dev Log
 - 2024 JUN 10 - Create table statement nearly complete.
 The Squeal library project doesn't build, so unload it.
 The working code is in the unit tests.
 - 2024 JUN 11 - Next step is the simplest select statement.
 That should be enough to complete the next stage of the Code Crafters challenge.
+- 2024 JUN 12 - Switched to the Superpower tokenizer.
+This saves the hassle of manually skipping whitespace.
+Library builds again.
+Tests are unorganized.
 </div>